 While they are not the most portable headphones, the H10 are good for travel and commute.
 They have an advertised battery life of 30 hours, which is especially beneficial for long flights and layovers.
 Their noise isolation with ANC enabled is also surprisingly good for budget headphones.
 They block a good amount of background noise like the sound of chatter and airplane engines.
 However, they are mediocre are preventing sound from bleeding out, so you’ll need to keep the volume at moderate levels to avoid disturbing fellow commuters and airplane passengers.

 If you don’t really care about wireless connectivity, the Bose QuietComfort 25 are a better buy than the popular QuietComfort 35 II and the Sony WH-1000XM3.
 They are significantly more affordable and can be bought for less than $150.
-They are just as comfortable to wear continuously for long hours as the QuietComfort 35 II, featuring a lightweight frame and soft earpads.
+These headphones under $200 are just as comfortable to wear continuously for long hours as the QuietComfort 35 II, featuring a lightweight frame and soft earpads.
 Their noise isolation with ANC enabled is also excellent, making them suitable for blocking out ambient noise while commuting and traveling.

 A pair of wired over-ear headphones, the QuietComfort 25 are not as big as some over-ear headphones and are quite portable.
 They are lightweight, fold into a more compact form, and include a hard carry case for a more secure container.
 Their audio cable ends with a regular 3.5 mm analog plug for universal compatibility with most mobile devices.
 An airplane adapter is also included in the box, along with an AAA battery for the ANC.